ernesthenry/UgandaPortal/CODE_OF_CONDUCT.md

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [david@cynthiasystems.com](mailto:david@cynthiasystems.com).
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary
+All complaints will be reviewed and investigated and will result in a response that is deemed necessary.

+Here's a continuation for the Code of Conduct under the **Enforcement Guidelines** and **Attribution** sections.
+Let me know if you'd like any specific adjustments!

+---

+## Enforcement Guidelines

+Project maintainers will follow these guidelines to determine the consequences for any action they deem in violation of this Code of Conduct:

+1. **Correction**
+    - Community impact: Use of inappropriate language or other behavior deemed unprofessional or unwelcome.
+    - Consequence: A private, written warning from project maintainers, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+The violator will be asked to refrain from similar behavior.

+2. **Warning**
+    - Community impact: A violation through a single significant incident or a repeated series of actions.
+    - Consequence: A warning with consequences for continued behavior, including temporary or permanent suspension from project spaces and/or channels of interaction.

+3. **Temporary Ban**
+    - Community impact: A serious violation of community standards, including sustained inappropriate behavior.
+    - Consequence: A temporary ban from any or all community spaces.
+The banned individual will be informed of the time period and any conditions for reinstatement.

+4. **Permanent Ban**
+    - Community impact: Demonstrating a pattern of violation of community standards, including harassment, aggression, or discrimination.
+    - Consequence: A permanent ban from any or all project spaces.

+## Attribution

+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.0, available at [https://www.contributor-covenant.org/version/2/0/code_of_conduct.html](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).